Juan Pablo Raba: Personal life

 In 2003, he met Colombian journalist Paula Quinteros, whom he married on 6 December in a barefoot Celtic ceremony in Los Roques, Venezuela.

 In 2006, he and Paula announced their separation, which subsequently resulted in their divorce in 2007.
-In 2007, he dated Venezuelan soap star Marjorie de Sousa, a relationship which lasted over a year.

 In August 2011, he married television presenter Mónica Fonseca in a private ceremony in Miami, United States.
 On 19 July 2012, his wife gave birth to their son, Joaquín Raba Fonseca.
 Raba is an active cyclist and now resides in Miami.
 With his family, he has been very active in human and animal rights organizations.